 7. Brown Bear, Brown Bear, What Do You See? by Bill Martin Jr. and illustrated by Eric Carle.
 The rhyming text and colorful illustrations in this classic book introduce the reader to a variety of adorable animals.
 Each animal spies another bright animal in this fun story full of rhyme and repetition.

 8. Chicka Chicka Boom Boom by Bill Martin Jr. and John Archambault and illustrated by Lois Ehlert.
 This vividly illustrated story follows the letters of the alphabet as they all try to meet at the top of the coconut tree.
 The rhyming text is a fun way to review the alphabet with little ones.
+One of the best things about Chicka Chicka Boom Boom and why it’s one of the best preschool books is because of all the extension activities.
+The alphabet song is fun, so bring it to life.
+Have children hold alphabet letters and move around the room while singing this song.

 9. Dear Zoo: A Lift-the-Flap Book by Rod Campbell.
 When a child writes to the zoo asking for a pet, the zoo obliges with a variety of animals.
 Kids will enjoy lifting the flaps to find out what animals have been sent.